gabrielhuang/reptile-pytorch/README.md

 # Reptile

-My PyTorch implementation of OpenAI's Reptile algorithm for supervised learning.
+PyTorch implementation of OpenAI's Reptile algorithm for supervised learning.

 Currently, it runs on Omniglot but not yet on MiniImagenet.

-I have not tested the code extensively.
+The code  has not been tested extensively.
 Contributions and feedback are more than welcome!

 ## Omniglot meta-learning dataset

-I know there is already an Omniglot dataset class in torchvision, however it seems to be more adapted for supervised-learning than few-shot learning.
+There is already an Omniglot dataset class in torchvision, however it seems to be more adapted for supervised-learning than few-shot learning.

 The `omniglot.py` provides a way to sample K-shot N-way base-tasks from Omniglot,